GillianMiller131/MRI_Target_Preproc/README.md

 - For baseline/neuromodulation targeting: Surface and volume projection back to native space
 - For analysis: Get Martched Li Parcellation ROIs and get functional connectivity scores

-### Extras - details at the bottom
+### Extra Scripts - details at the bottom
 - HeuDiConv at the session level
 - MRIQC
 - Slurm Resource checking script
+- File Check

 ## Overall Notes